heroku/languages-github-actions/README.md

 ### Buildpacks - Release

-Prepares one or more buildpacks release by:
+Performs the release steps for one or more buildpacks by:

-* Detects all the buildpacks in a repository and compiles them into Cloud Native Buildpacks
+* Detecting all the buildpacks in a repository and compiling them into Cloud Native Buildpacks
 * For each compiled buildpack:
-  * Creates a CNB archive file from the compiled buildpack and publishes it as a GitHub Release
+  * Creating a CNB archive file from the compiled buildpack and publishing it as a GitHub Release
-  * Creates an OCI image from the compiled buildpack and publishes it to the Docker Hub repository specified in the buildpack's `buildpack.toml`
+  * Creating an OCI image from the compiled buildpack and publishing it to the Docker Hub repository specified in the buildpack's `buildpack.toml`
+    > The following metadata is used for declaring the registry:
+    >
+    > ```toml
+    > [metadata.release.image]
+    > repository = "{repository_url}"
+    > ```
-  * Retrieves the OCI image published to Docker Hub and registers this with the CNB Registry
+  * Retrieving the OCI image url published to Docker Hub and registering this with the CNB Registry
-* Once all buildpacks have been published, updates all the buildpack references found in [heroku/builder](https://github.com/heroku/builder) for the given list of builders and opens a pull requests containing all the changes to be committed.
+* Once all buildpacks have been published, all the buildpack references found in [heroku/builder](https://github.com/heroku/builder) are updated for the given list of builders and a pull request is opened containing all the changes to be committed.

 You can pin to:
 - the [latest release](https://github.com/heroku/languages-github-actions/releases/latest) version with `@latest`